BEST FOR WEEKDAYS

 42nd St. at Sixth Ave.; 212-661-6640

-This is the city's only free rink, which, combined with its location, makes for long lines and congested skating on weekends.
+As the city's only free rink, this popular spot still sees long lines and congested skating on weekends.
 Head there on a weekday, however, and you'll find that the 17,000 square feet of ice feels practically roomy, and there's a lot of open seating on the sidelines.

 BEST FOR EVENINGS